July 14, 2002: The day Taylor Dent put himself and his father in the tennis history books

 Panoramic

 James Blake was born in 1979.
 After playing two years for Harvard University, he decided to start a professional career in 1999, and, in September 2001, he entered the top 100.
-Blake played a very aggressive game based on flat groundstrokes.
-In 2002, he reached his first professional final in Memphis (lost to Andy Roddick, 6-4, 3-6, 7-5), and by July, he was already world No 32.
+Blake played a very aggressive game based on heavy groundstrokes off of both wings.
+In 2002, he reached his first professional final in Memphis (lost to Andy Roddick, 6-4, 3-6, 7-5), and by July of that year, he was already world No 32.

 The place: The International Tennis Hall of Fame, Newport, Rhode Island